jhogan/core/STYLE.md

             print("Your about to be picked")

         def pick(self):
-            # This will cause the the onbeforepick event to be fired and
+            # This will cause the onbeforepick event to be fired and
             # the carrots_onbeforepick methed will handle the event.
             self.carrots.pick()